superwise-ai/elemeta/docs/metafeatures.rst

 .. code-block:: python

-    HintedProfanityWordsCount()("fuck this sh!t,I want to fucking leave the country")
+    HintedProfanityWordsCount()("Fuck this sh!t.
+I want to fucking leave the country")

 Will return 3.